shuvava/python_algorithms/design_patterns/setup_example/README.md

 # Installation

-to instal for develop purposes use
+to install for develop purposes use

 ```sh
 python setup.py develop